 Many of the paths on Falkland Estate are accessible for wheelchair users.
 Please consult the map.

-There are several eateries in Falkland including tea rooms, pubs and restaurants.
+As well as our Information Hub at the Stables, there are several eateries in Falkland including tea rooms, pubs and restaurants.
 The Pillars of Hercules cafe is based on Falkland Estate.

 There are a range of craft and gift shops in Falkland along with a grocery shop and chemist.
 Falkland Estate has its own range of farm products which are available directly from the Stables.
 Visit our shop page.